thriveweb/deking-new/content/services/gazebos.md

     DeKing build custom Gazebos, Pergolas and Outdoor Rooms in Brisbane, the Gold Coast, and Sunshine Coast.
 A great addition to the outdoor entertainment and relaxation space on your property
-  title: 'Gazebos Brisbane, Gold Coast, Sunshine Coast: Pergolas, Outdoor Rooms'
+  title: 'Gazebos Brisbane, Gold Coast, Sunshine Coast: Design, Install'
 ---